preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/announcements/index.rst

 For more information, see: The Announcements block: :doc:`The Announcements block </blocks/announcements/index>`

-All languages to be used here must be setup in the tenant, see: :doc:`Regional Settings </admin-settings/tenant-settings/settings/regional-settings/index>`
+All languages to be used here must be setup in the tenant, see: :doc:`Regional settings </admin-settings/tenant-settings/settings/regional-settings/index>`

 Targeting announcements
 -------------------------